mamantoha/echo_pages/README.md

 # EchoPages

-`EchoPages` is a simple yet powerful web service built with the Crystal programming language.
+`EchoPages` is a simple web service built with the Crystal programming language.
-It allows users to submit HTML content and receive a unique URL to access it, making it ideal for sharing and testing HTML snippets.
+It allows users to submit HTML content and receive a unique URL to access it, making it possible for sharing and testing HTML snippets.
 The service utilizes SQLite as its database backend.

 ## Requirements